How Often Should I Update My Website?

 When was the last time you updated your website?

 Most websites have a “shelf life” of about four or five years before they are considered outdated.
 The trends and technology in website design/development are ever-changing, as are medical techniques and treatments in the elective healthcare world.
 If your site is still stuck in the past (e.g., it looks archaic or has outdated procedural information), visitors are likely to assume your practice is behind the times, as well.

 In today’s mobile-driven world, it’s no secret that search engines like Google favor mobile-friendly sites, so upgrading to a responsive website design can be one way to help boost your rankings.
 The importance of a mobile-friendly website goes beyond improving visibility in the SERPs, as well: it can give you a competitive edge with potential patients.
 For example, individuals who visit your site via tablet or smartphone will appreciate not having to zoom in and out or scroll back and forth to access the information they are seeking.
 This is a common issue with non-responsive websites that frequently leads to viewers getting frustrated and navigating away to find a competitor whose site is more compatible with mobile devices.

 Does your site take a while to load?

 Much like you, many of your patients live fast-paced lives, so they typically won’t have patience for a website that takes too long to load on their computer or mobile device.
-In fact, according to Google statistics, 53% of mobile users will leave a site that takes more than three seconds to load.
+In fact, a large percentage of mobile users will leave a site that takes more than three seconds to load.
 Additionally, a study from Search Engine Land showed that when a site’s load time was shorter, revenue went up (and vice versa).
 In a nutshell, if your site is too slow, you’re essentially on the sidelines — you’re not even in the game!
 Updating old programming on your website can often help improve site speeds and keep visitors from abandoning your site.